DraftShift/StealthChanger/UserMods/cekim-git/CNCShuttleMount/v1.2/Readme.md

 - This is a work in progress, not all configurations are tested.
 My not work with your printer.
 - May result in collisions during printer movement, please use caution.
 Pay particular attention to collisions between the USB/CAN cable and gantry components.
 - Please see companion modifications for [low-profile USB/CAN PG7 mounts here.](../../LowProfileGantryPG7Mount/v1.0)
-- Using only the wire-block without the brace is sufficient for functionality and generally provides the maximum clearance as the USB/CAN cable is able to bend out of the way of gantry components at the extremes of movement.
-You will have to evaluate your configuration to determine whether the brace is appropriate for you.
-Every effort has been made to minimize the space consumed by this mechanism is minimized, but the USB/CAN cable's themselves may exceed the space that exists between the X rail and the rear gantry components.
+- Using only the wire-block without the brace is sufficient for functionality but may result in undesirable contact and wear when the cable is flexed
+  - You will have to evaluate your configuration to determine whether the brace is appropriate for you.
+  - Every effort has been made to minimize the space consumed by this mechanism is minimized, but the USB/CAN cable's themselves may exceed the space that exists between the X rail and the rear gantry components.
 - Whether braced or not, you will need to provide something between the gantry and the wire-mount/brace to keep the USB/CAN cable from bending down on the build-plate/part.
 Sleeves and 1mm piano wire work well for this.
+  - Using 1mm piano wire arc from rear gantry to X gantry of 62mm (with additional wire protruding into the rear gantry mount)
 - The lock-washers on the M2.5 holding the CNC flag on the shuttle are VERY easy to lose.
-Pay close attention to them if you don't want to lose them.
-They are not essential on the printer part, but you may want to re-assemble the CNC version at some future date.
+  - Pay close attention to them if you don't want to lose them.
+  - They are not essential on the printer part, but you may want to re-assemble the CNC version at some future date.
 - There are components marked "xbeam", "2020" "fystec", "ldo" and "backer".
 Those without this designation are used for all configurations
 - This version REQUIRES 1 M3x3x5 heat-set inserts vs the voron standard M3x4.5x5